ThizThizzyDizzy/NCPF/README.md

 ## Element
 A part used in a design.
 Elements have the following structure:
-- **Object** `definition` (an Element Definition)
 - **Object** `modules` (Optional; keyed list of additional modules)

-## Element Definition
-Defines a block, item, fluid, or something else present ingame.

-Element definitions have the following structure:
 - **String** `type`
 - (additional values depending on the type, listed below)